There are many beautiful Turkish customs and traditions: from belly dancing to going to hammams, from smoking nargile to playing backgammon.

 To find out more about the importance of apple tea read our article Turkish Apple Tea.

-The moment you step off your Mediterranean cruise ship in Kusadasi harbour you will be bombarded with Turkish Evil Eyes everywhere you look.
+The moment you step off your Mediterranean cruise ship in Kusadasi harbour you will be bombarded with Evil Eyes everywhere you look.

 Turkish people take this good luck charm very seriously!
 To find out why, read our article Turkish Evil Eye.